CDRMV/Mechdivers/README.md

 Download the Zip File (Green Code Button)

-I recommend to use the HTTPS Option
+I recommend to switch to the HTTPS Option to Download the Zip File

 <img width="926" height="396" alt="image" src="https://github.com/user-attachments/assets/16aecdad-0a59-42bd-ba27-f74682663a99" />